-College Class of 2024: Shaped by crisis, seeking community
+College class of 2024: Shaped by crisis, seeking community

 - Quick Read